sortega/sortega.github.io/_posts/2016-01-14-summing-for-fun.md

 However, what intrigues me the most are the nonsensical "technical" questions made by allegedly technical interviewers.

-Recentrly, some friend of mine got asked to implement in any programming language a function summing a sequence of floating point numbers.
+Recently, some friend of mine got asked to implement in any programming language a function summing a sequence of floating point numbers.
 The catch?
 You should implement at least 10 versions and they should be as different as possible.